alexconst/alexconst.github.io/_drafts/ansible.md

 - declarative paradigm (configuration is done as data via YAML files not code),
 - agent-less architecture (only SSH is used, so no potential vulnerable agents get installed),
 - batteries included (more than 400 modules),
-- use of Python (loops are supported via the Jinja2 templating language), and
+- use of Jinja2 templating language (for variables and loop contructs), and
 - Ansible Galaxy (a repository with thousands of Ansible recipes which you can customize to your needs).